Leadership

 Conversely, individualistic societies like the US, UK, and Germany use a low-context communication style.
 These cultures and this style don’t need a relationship or understanding of the parties to get the message across.
 Everything that needs to be understood is in the words themselves.
 This then places the weight of understanding a message on the sender, rather than the receiver.
 Clarity in speech and word choice is paramount in low-context societies.
 With low-context communication comes direct language.
 Evasive and ambiguous messages aren’t common in these cultures, and should be avoided.
 Another prove that cultural differences affect leadership styles.

-Challenges in Multicultural Work Enviroments
+Challenges in Multicultural Work Environments

 Having a multicultural work environment is a growing trend in businesses all around the world.
 This creates opportunities for collaboration, new ideas, and a well-rounded representation of ideologies and beliefs.
 With so much diversity though, challenges can easily arise.
 Tension surrounding the importance of hierarchy can be quite common in companies that have cultures with contrasting viewpoints.
 Additionally, given the vast differences in communication, misunderstandings can be common as well.
 Awareness of these possibilities is the start to developing an adaptable leadership style.

-How to lead efficiently in a multicultural office
+How to Lead Efficiently in a Multicultural Office

 The key to being a successful leader in a multicultural office is avoiding ethnocentrism.
 Clearly, standards and norms for leaders change greatly depending on their culture and societal background, and that which they’re working in.
 When working in a multicultural environment, it’s crucial to understand the cultural differences in leadership style and how employees interact.
 By doing this, adapting and being flexible in leadership style and direction becomes easy.
 Moreover, employees will feel more comfortable if they know their boss or the leader of the group understands and appreciates these differences.

 On a larger scale, when opening multiple branches and offices around the world, the best approach to take in terms of management and leadership is known as glocalization.
-This combines a globalization mentality with the unique, local cultural tendencies and norms.
+This combines a globalization mentality with the unique, local culturaltendencies and norms.
 This tactic helps companies adapt to business environments all around the world.
 It is important to know how cultural differences affect leadership styles.

 Biz Latin Hub helps you learning how cultural differences affect leadership styles